awesomeeng/awesome-log/README.md

 ## Why Another Log Solution?

 AwesomeLog is similar to Winston, Log, Log4js, etc. and those are all good products.
-AwesomeLog just provides a different, better, method of Logging.
+AwesomeLog just provides a different method of Logging; one we think is cleaner and more stable.
 If you want to use Winston/Log/Log4js/whatever, that's perfectly fine by us.
 But if you want to try something a little cleaner, with a bit more features, consider AwesomeLog.

 ## Installation